Red Wings vs Maple Leafs Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 17)

 Detroit vs. Toronto Prop Picks (AI)

-Remi is pouring through loads of data on each line.
-In fact, anytime the Red Wings and Maple Leafs play there’s always several intriguing trends to key in on.
-Not to mention games played at Scotiabank Arena in Apr seemingly never follow normal, predictable patterns.
+AI algorithm Remi is pouring through loads of data on each team.
+In fact, anytime the Red Wings and Maple Leafs play there’s always several intriguing angles to key in on.
+Not to mention games played at Scotiabank Arena in Apr rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: M. Kasper over 1.5 Shots on Goal.